Sariyya Khalilova: Murder

-Memoir and filmography
+Legacy

-The memory of Sariyya Khalilova was immortalized just 1 year later with the feature film "Ismet" (also known as "The Destruction of Custom").
+The memory of Khalilova was immortalized 1 year later with the feature film "Ismet" (also known as "The Destruction of Custom").
 This film was dedicated not only to the memory of Sariyya, but also to the first female pilot of Azerbaijan, Leyla Mammadbeyova.
-Thus, the director, by summarizing, reflected the fate of Azerbaijani women.
+Thus, the director intended for the film to reflect the fate of Azerbaijani women.

 The film's director, Mikayil Mikayilov, wrote in his memoirs: “Ismet plays a special role in my career.
-The film was shot at a time when Azerbaijani women threw of their veils and joined public life.
+The film was shot at a time when Azerbaijani women threw off their veils and joined public life.
 I was living in Icheri Sheher.
 One day a woman in our neighborhood burned herself.
 I saw it with my own eyes.
 Since then, I could not forget the tragedy of that woman.
 But I had not seen the worst case yet.
 There was a workshop for women at the current Palace of Happiness.
 I heard that a woman named Sariyya Khalilova, who was participating in the workshops, was brutally murdered by her father and brother in 1933 for throwing off her veil and going to the workshops.
 I also attended her funeral.
 There I saw that women took off their veils and threw them under their feet.
 About the same time, I read an article in the newspaper about Leyla Mammadbeyova, the first Azerbaijani woman pilot.
 Finally, I started working on the script for Ismet.
 I combined all of these three topics.”

 Leyla Mammadbeyova said about the film: "I met film director Mikayil Mikayilov in the early 1930s after the tragic death of Sariyya Khalilova, an active public figure and one of the founders of the Ali Bayramov Women's Club in Baku.
 I knew Sariyya well.
 Although her family did not approve, she was active in the club.
 Her religiously fanatical relatives did not forgive her for this.
 Sariyya's funeral turned into a real spectacle.
 Her tragic death - the brutal murder by her father and brother - shocked all of us, including Mikayil.
 He decided to convey this story to the audience through a film.
 But in one film he combined the fate of two people: Sariyya's and mine."

-The activities of the first women's club named after Ali Bayramov and the organization of Sariyya Khalilova together with Jeyran Bayramova, who founded this club, were reflected in the documentary film "Ten Years of October", filmed in 1927.
+The activities of the Ali Bayramov Women's Club and the work of Khalilova with fellow club founder Jeyran Bayramova were reflected in the 1927 documentary film "Ten Years of October".